allanrodrigol/frodo/README.md

 * Converting the original project to a Maven project.
 * Implementing the anytime local search ALS_DCOP [3] framework.
 * Adding three new local search algorithms: COOPT [2], DSA-SDP [3] and GDBA [4].
-* Adding a distributed breath-first search (BSF) generation.
+* Adding a distributed breath-first search (BFS) generation.

 ## TODO